Kajalu5/Kajalu5/README.md

 </div>

 ## Projects
-- Log Analysis using Splunk
+- <a href="https://github.com/Kajalu5/Log-Analysis-using-Splunk"> Log Analysis using Splunk </a>
-- Active Directroy Home Lab
+- <a href="https://github.com/Kajalu5/Active-Directory-SIEM-Lab"> Active Directroy Home Lab </a>
-- Automation of Compliance Using Prowler
+- <a href="https://github.com/Kajalu5/Automating-Audit-in-AWS-Using-Prowler"> Automation of Compliance Using Prowler </a>
-- Cloud Detection Lab
+- <a href="https://github.com/Kajalu5/Cloud-Detection-Lab"> Cloud Detection Lab </a>
-- Python for Pentesting
+- <a href="https://github.com/Kajalu5/Python-for-Pen-testing"> Python for Pentesting </a>